ga-wdi-lessons/angular-resources/readme.md

 ### Closing/Questions (10 minutes / 2:30)

-* Why do we use factories and services?
+* Why do we use factories?
-* What do factories and services return?
+* What do factories return?
 * What are `ngResource` and `$resource`?
 What methods do they provide us with?
 * How do we use `$resource` and a factory to create and save something to an API/database?